Credentials & Education

 I also work with patients who are under the care of an endocrinologist and need thyroid and parathyroid surgeries.
 These delicate, intricate and precise procedures require a high level of precision and finesse – and patients tend to bounce back quickly and beautifully.
 It’s very gratifying, as the surgeon, to find and fix the problem by the time the patient wakes up from anesthesia.

-When I’m not with patients, I spend time on my many hobbies – exploring the desert with my RAZR, traveling, spending time outdoors, snorkeling, scuba diving and even some jewelry making.
-If it keeps my hands busy, I usually have fun with it.
+When I’m not with patients, I spend time with my family or on my hobbies, which include exploring the desert, traveling, scuba diving and jewelry making.

 My path to becoming a board-certified general surgeon started with my childhood love of science, combined with my propensity to tinker and take apart things that weren’t working – and then make them work again.
 Then, in college, I broke my finger playing hockey.
 While it healed, I became a Zamboni driver so I could at least stay on the ice – and I encountered a hockey league made up of physicians.
 One of them was a surgeon, and I asked if I could shadow him at the hospital.
 I was able to witness an operation for the first time and I instantly fell in love with surgery, and the rest is history.
 I met, and trained alongside, many innovative surgeons who were making their mark in different specialties, which gave me a strong background in the procedures I perform today.
-General surgery (whether it’s a traditional, “open” surgery or a robotically-assisted procedure) involves many systems and organs in the body.
-I perform a broad variety of abdominal and other surgeries, with particular experience in inguinal and ventral hernias.
+I perform a broad variety of traditional, laparoscopic and robotic-assisted general surgery procedures, including – but not limited to – hernia repair; breast biopsy and surgery; gallbladder and small bowel surgery; colorectal and endoscopy procedures; temporal artery biopsy; and a wide variety of skin and soft tissue surgeries.
 I also work with patients who are under the care of an endocrinologist and need thyroid and parathyroid surgeries.
 These delicate, intricate and precise procedures require a high level of precision and finesse – and patients tend to bounce back quickly and beautifully.
 It’s very gratifying, as the surgeon, to find and fix the problem by the time the patient wakes up from anesthesia.
-My practice philosophy is centered on the power of patient education and agency.
-I strive to present patients with all their options (with the pros and cons of each) in order to help them make the best decisions for themselves.
-When I’m not with patients, I spend time on my many hobbies – exploring the desert with my RAZR, traveling, spending time outdoors, snorkeling, scuba diving and even some jewelry making.
-If it keeps my hands busy, I usually have fun with it.
+When I’m not with patients, I spend time with my family or on my hobbies, which include exploring the desert, traveling, scuba diving and jewelry making.